|

 While Howard does not share Bush's cowboy style that's the image he carries in much of Asia.
 The weird thing about the Howard government is that Howard played much the same music as Bush long before Bush was elected president.
 The Howard doctrine is an example.

 : "It's always a treat for a national leader to have a great policy named after him.
 There's the Monroe Doctrine (making the Western Hemisphere America's backyard), the Truman Doctrine (branding communism Global Enemy No. 1, to be contained at all costs), and, last month, the Howard Doctrine.
 As in Australian Prime Minister John Howard.
 Yet barely a week after the country's Bulletin newsmagazine gave his name to a policy of making Australia the regional peacekeeping deputy to 'globo-cop' United States, the PM was hastily denying parentage of the so-called Howard Doctrine.
-Evidently, the idea went up like a lead balloon in neighboring capitals, which are hardly leaping with glee over the prospect of battalions from Down Under deploying northward to spread peace and harmony. " In the last week, there's been a similar fuss when Bush promoted Howard (seriously or otherwise) from deputy sheriff to sheriff.
-Once again, the joke went over like a lead balloon in Asia.
-Howard has also endorsed pre-emptive antiterrorist strikes by the Australian Defence Force in Southeast Asia.
-His government has made a great song and dance about UN 'interference' in Australia.
-Howard's mobilisation of 11 September and the whole area of security politics makes Bush's use of the issue look half-hearted and amateurish.
+Evidently, the idea went up like a lead balloon in neighboring capitals, which are hardly leaping with glee over the prospect of battalions from Down Under deploying northward to spread peace and harmony. "

 The parliamentary library report on the Commonwealth Election 2001 reads:

 There are strong grounds for supposing that the election was effectively decided at this point, some time prior to the beginning of the formal election campaign.
 Within a few days of the Tampa hitting the news for the first time on August 26-27, there seemed to be a marked reaction showing up in the opinion polls.
 In mid-August Newspoll had found an approval rating for the Government of barely 40 per cent (ALP 42 per cent) , but the figure had risen to 45 per cent in its August 31-September 2 soundings (ALP 39 per cent).
 This seemed inextricably linked with the Government's determined response to the asylum seeker question, with the Prime Minister's approval rating jumping 10 points to 50 per cent.
 The September 11 events seemed to build on this, and by late September the Government's approval rating was at 50 per cent (ALP 35 per cent), and Howard's approval rating had climbed further to 61 per cent, the highest level in five years.(20) In early October Professor Murray Goot claimed that overall the different polls were pointing to 'considerable Coalition strength' that was likely to last.(21) Essentially this relative position remained constant during the five week campaign, with the Government remaining comfortably ahead.
 Early in the campaign the pollster, Irving Saulwick, remarked on the electoral mood as being 'one of conservatism and battening down the hatches',(22) and this seemed not to alter.
-Howard is sophisticated when it comes to dog whistle politics.
-Just as Bush announced (in a famously wrong claim) that US foreign policy is not 'subject to the decisions of others', Howard told the electorate, at the height of the Tampa crisis:

 we and we alone will decide who comes to this country and the circumstances in which they come.
-That is a fundamental and absolute right of any Government That was not about immigration policy, it was about blowing a large dog whistle that immigration opponents could hear but the prime minister could deny.
+That is a fundamental and absolute right of any Government

 The Bush visit was originally planned before Bush's standing started falling.
 It was originally spoken of as a much more dramatic and public event, perhaps with Bush and Howard taking cheers together at the Rugby world cup.
 It's been trimmed back dramatically and the Australian parliament, under US Secret Service pressure, has closed its doors to the Australian people for the first time in it's centurylong existence.